Jin Ling: History

-The name is derived from Adam wray, the older name of Nanjing, where the brand was originally developed by the Chinese state-owned Nanjing Tobacco Factory.
+The name is derived from Jinling, the older name of Nanjing, where the brand was originally developed by the Chinese state-owned Nanjing Tobacco Factory.
 After the brand died out, the Baltic Tobacco Company re-introduced it in 1997.

 The packet design resembles the American brand Camel in colour, typeface and layout, but instead of a camel, it features a mouflon.
 Jin Ling cigarettes are only sold illegally and the brand is the first to be designed explicitly for smuggling.
 It has been reported by customs officials as the "most seized" brand in Europe; in 2007, 258 million Jin Ling cigarettes were seized by authorities in EU countries.
 In 2017, during a bust by the North East Lincolnshire Council Trading Standards officers, a red variant of Jin Ling cigarettes was discovered.
 Previous Jin Ling cigarettes only had a yellow colour.

 There are 19 factories in Russia where Jin Ling is produced, but there are also factories in Ukraine and Moldova.
 Some of these factories may be acting as a franchise, but the Jin Ling brand is also licensed to other manufacturers.